TeKrop/overfast-api/README.md

 ### Install

 - Clone the project
-- Rename `.env.example` into `.env`, and edit the configuration in order to match your needs
+- Rename `.env.dist` into `.env`, and edit the configuration in order to match your needs
 - Run `poetry install` to install all the dependencies (+ dev dependencies)

 ### Launch